realmorg/realm/apps/web/src/pages/docs/learn/reusability.md

 In our first tutorial, we explored how to use Realm without the need for setting up a localhost.
 However, when we want to use the `<import-element>` tag, you'll need to set up a localhost environment.
 This is because the usage of `<import-element>` can encounter issues related to the Cross-Origin Resource Sharing (CORS) policy.

 To dive deeper into CORS and understand its implications, you can refer to the following resource: <anchor-link href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS" target="_blank">MDN: Cross-Origin Resource Sharing (CORS)</anchor-link>.
 It provides valuable insights into how cross-origin requests are handled and the policies involved.
 By familiarizing yourself with CORS, you'll gain a better understanding of how to navigate and resolve any potential issues that might arise when using the `<import-element>` tag.

+If you've installed NodeJS in your machine, you can serve your current folder by using `npx serve` command.

+If you're using Python, you can serve your current folder by using `python -m http.server` command.

+Other programming languages may have their own way to serve a folder, you can use it too.

+Or you can use online tool such as <anchor-link href="https://codesandbox.io" target="_blank">CodeSandbox</anchor-link> or <anchor-link href="https://stackblitz.com/" target="_blank">StackBlitz</anchor-link>.

 ## Import Element Accross the Web